 - Applying digital & multimedia tools

-Open to all graduate students in any discipline, as well as postdoctoral fellows, if space allows.
+Open to all enrolled graduate students in any discipline.